Synchronize objects between devices, and handle store changes in the user interface.

 Run Your App and Create Managed Object Instances

 NSManaged instances.
 The objects synchronize with the CloudKit database and propagate to other devices logged into the same iCloud account, automatically.
 The tasks that send changes to the cloud and receive remote changes in the local store happen on the system in the background.
 You don’t need to add any code to your project to synchronize records across devices.

 It can be helpful to think of this process as similar to the water cycle.
 Water evaporates up and rains down on a natural cadence.
 Similarly, changes move from Core Data up to CloudKit and across to other devices on a natural rhythm within the system event loop.

-Generally, you can expect data to synchronize within about a minute of the change.
+Generally, you can expect data to synchronize a local change within about a minute of the change.
 Core Data also occasionally syncs CloudKit data in scenarios such as when the app hasn’t synced in a long time.

 Upload Core Data Changes to CloudKit